Numerators in Parametric Representations of Feynman Diagrams: Presentation of the main results

-The notations for graph polynomials will be the ones in the works of Brown and collaborators~\cite{Br2009,BrYe09}.
-To each graph \(G\) a matrix \(\tilde M_G\) is associated.
-The matrix \(\tilde M_G\) is a block matrix with a diagonal block with the Schwinger parameters as diagonal values, two blocks made of the incidence matrix and minus its transpose and a zero block to complete it.
-This matrix is singular since the sum over the lines indexed by the vertices of the incidence matrix is zero, but the determinant of any matrix \(M_G\) obtained by removing the line and column corresponding to any vertex gives the first Symanzik polynomial of the graph, independently of the chosen vertex.
-The objects which will be used to express our results are the polynomials \(U^{I,J}_K\) defined for \(I\), \(J\) and~\(K\) subsets of the edges of the graph such that \(I\) and~\(J\) have the same number of elements.
-The polynomial \(U^{I,J}_K\) is the determinant of the matrix deduced from the graph matrix by removing the lines associated to \(I\), the columns associated to \(J\) and setting the variables associated to \(K\) to zero.
-From the symmetry properties of \(M_G\), one deduces that \(U^{I,J}_K = U^{J,I}_K\).
-The graph polynomial does not depend on the order given to edges and vertices and the orientation of the edges, but the sign of \(U^{I,J}_K\) can change.
-It will require special attention.
-In fact, since we will need a definite sign for these expressions, it will be preferable to define \(U^{I,J}\) as the determinant of the matrix where the lines indexed by \(I\) are replaced with lines with only one non zero value 1 in a position corresponding to a line in \(J\).
-Then the result only depends on the orientation of the lines indexed by \(I\backslash J\) and \(J \backslash I\) and the bijection between this subsets defined by the positions of the 1 in the modified matrix.
+The objects which will be used to express our results are the polynomials $U^{I ,J}_K$ defined for~$I$,~$J$ and~$K$ subsets of the edges of the graph such that $I$ and~$J$ have the same number of elements~$k$.
+The polynomial $U^{I ,J}_K$ is the determinant of the matrix deduced from the graph matrix $M_G$ by removing the rows associated to $I$, the columns associated to $J$ and setting the variables associated to $K$ to zero and has degree $L-k$.
+From the symmetry properties of $M_G$, one deduces that $U^{I ,J}_K = U^{J,I}_K$.
+These graph polynomials may change sign but are otherwise independent of the choices made in the presentation of the graph.
+Since we will need a definite sign for these expressions, it will be preferable to define $U^{I ,J}$ as the determinant of the matrix where the rows indexed by $I$ are replaced with rows with only one non zero value 1 in a position corresponding to a row in $J$.
+Expansion along the columns indexed by~$J$ or the rows indexed by~$I$ gives back the previous definition up to a sign, but now the result only depends on the orientation of the edges indexed by $I$ and $J $ and the bijection between these subsets defined by the positions of the 1 in the modified matrix.
+Schnetz in~\cite{SC2021} proposed to put an explicit sign in front of the determinant of the reduced matrix.
+My implicit definition turns out to be fully equivalent to his explicit one.
+Both approaches can be useful.

-These polynomials, in the special case where \(I\) and \(J\) have only one element, give the adjoint elements of the matrix \(M_G\), so that the correlation between momenta in lines \(i\) and \(j\) is given by \(U^{\{i\},\{j\}}/U=U^{i,j}/U\) (we do not keep the braces in the case of singletons to lighten the notations).
-The Dodgson identities allow us to relate determinants of matrices whose elements are \(U^{i,j}\) for \(i \in I\) and \(j \in J\) to the polynomials \(U^{I,J}\).
-In appendix \ref{polyn} we precise these identities and their proofs, paying due attention to the question of signs.
+These polynomials, in the special case where $I$ and $J$ have only one element, give the adjoint elements of the matrix $M_G$, so that the correlation between momenta in rows $i$ and $j$ is given by $U^{\{i\},\{j\}}/U=U^{i,j}/U$ (we do not keep the braces in the case of singletons to lighten the notations).
+The Dodgson identities relate determinants of matrices whose elements are $U^{i,j}$ for~${i \in I}$ and $j \in J$ to the polynomials $U^{I ,J}$.
+In Appendix \ref{polyn}, I state these identities and their proofs, paying due attention to the question of signs.